syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/02.lbaas/docs.en.md

 ### Default timeouts and connection limits

-The Octavia load balancer have following default timeout and connection limits set :
+Octavia load balancers have the following default timeout and connection limits:

 Configuration parameter  | Value
 -------------------------|--------